tonghuikang/codecomp/template/README.md

 If there are additional test cases copy them as `a1`, `a2` etc.

 I use the Competitive Companion extension to download test cases.
-Start the Python script with `python3 sample_gen.py` or `ggs` and click on the extension.
+I will start the Python script with `python3 sample_gen.py` or `ggs`, and then click on the extension.
 The Competitive Companion extension will parse and send the test cases to a port (which you have to specify) and the Python script process the test cases into respective files.

 In the code template, there are examples on how to IO.
 Uncomment and use them.